Course Outline

 Educational approach

-- This training is based on both theory and practical exercises.
-The percentage ratio for the theoretical and practical part of the training is 40% and 60% respectively.
-Practical exercises are combined with tutorials to help the candidates acquire the required skills.
+- This training combines theory and practical exercises, with a ratio of 40% theoretical content to 60% practical content.
+Practical exercises are integrated with tutorials to help candidates acquire the required skills.

 - The laboratory environment is intensive, providing in-depth knowledge and practical experience regarding current security systems to each candidate.

-- Practical tests are similar to the Certification Exam.
+- Practical tests mirror the format of the Certification Exam.

 Examination